Rylstone

 Manor Hotel.
 There

-are steps all the way down to
+are (several) steps down to

 Shanklin beach in the corner of